stilltracy/Barracuda-tests/Readme.md

 `make -j16`

-We can also modify the Makefile if you need to change any flag for the compilation.
+You can also modify the Makefile if you need to change any flag for the compilation.

 # Contact us